 - Floor brail should be composed of sufficiently sized screen material (based on life stage and species present), to preclude injury or mortality of non-target species.
 Side gap openings must not exceed 1 inch with seals included to cover all gaps.
-The floor brail panel should be kept in its lowest position until flow passes over the flow egress weir. - The floor brail hoist should be designed for manual operation to allow movement of the brail at 2 feet/minute (upward and downward) that will minimize stress of fish crowded between the floor brail and lock flow egress weir.
+The floor brail panel should be kept in its lowest position until flow passes over the flow egress weir. - The floor brail hoist should be designed for manual or automatic operation to allow movement of the brail at 2 feet/minute (upward and downward) matching the change in water surface elevation that will minimize stress of fish crowded between the floor brail and lock flow egress weir.
 Automated operation is allowed only when the water depth above the brail is 4 feet or more.